An implicit unified gas-kinetic wave-particle method for radiative transport process: Numerical examples

 \subsection{Circular hohlraum problem}

 The geometry of the circular hohlraum is shown in Fig. \ref{fig_hohlraum2dgeo}.
 The hohlraum boundary and capsule are filled with optically thick material with $\sigma=2.0\times10^{3}$ and capacity $C_v=1$.
 The hohlraum cavity is filled with optically thin material with $\sigma=2.0\times10^{-1}$ and capacity $C_v=1\times10^{-2}$.
 The system is initially in equilibrium at the temperature of $0.05\text{KeV}$.
-A $0.5\text{KeV}$ isotropic surface source is applied on the injection hole.
-The computational domain is discretized into triangular mesh with cell size $\Delta x=0.01$, and the CFL number is set to be 30.
-The material and radiation temperature evolution predicted by UGKWP agree well with SN results.
-As shown in Fig. \ref{fig_hohlraum2db1}, the UGKWP temperature contour ($y>0$) and SN temperature contour ($y<0$) agree well at $t=1\text{ns}$.
-We also compare the material temperature on capsule surface in Fig. \ref{fig_hohlraum2db2} and the temperature profile along $x=0$ and $y=0$ in Fig. \ref{fig_hohlraum2db3}.
-The UGKWP shows robustness and accuracy in the two-dimensional square and circular hohlraum tests.
+A $0.5\text{KeV}$ isotropic surface source is applied to the injection hole.
+The computational domain is discretized into triangular mesh with cell size $\Delta x=0.01$, and the CFL number is set to 30.
+The material and radiation temperature evolution predicted by IUGKWP agrees well with SN results.
+As shown in Fig. \ref{fig_hohlraum2db1}, the IUGKWP temperature contour ($y>0$) and SN temperature contour ($y<0$) agree well at $t=1\text{ns}$.
+We also compare the material temperature on the capsule surface in Fig. \ref{fig_hohlraum2db2} and the temperature profile along $x=0$ and $y=0$ in Fig. \ref{fig_hohlraum2db3}.
+The IUGKWP shows robustness and accuracy in the two-dimensional square and circular hohlraum tests.